jiansfoggy/sj-home.github.io/_pages/about.md

 My latest proposed model is SSL-V3.
 Based on MC-ViViT, SSL-V3 takes video quality into account while classifying videos and includes Combined-SSL, a new Self-supervised Learning mechanism.
 SSL-V3 efficiently conducts MCI detection and violence detection.

+My past internship at Medtronic was mainly about developing Next-generation Surgical Robotics, involving two projects: Electromagnetic Localization for Robotic Navigation and 3D Cardiac Reconstruction.

 My current work focuses on NLP-based Disordered Protein Function Detection.

 When I am not immersed in research, I enjoy hiking, photography, bodybuilding, and exploring new cuisines.